comphy-lab/Intro-Soft-Matter-2025/README.md

 ### Assignment Objectives

 This assignment is designed to help you:
-1. **Experience AI-assisted coding**: Learn how to effectively use Large Language Models (LLMs) for code generation
+1. **Experience AI-assisted coding**: Learn how to effectively use Large Language Models (LLMs) for code generation.
-2. **Develop debugging skills**: Understand that initial AI-generated code often requires refinement
+2. **Develop debugging skills**: Understand that initial AI-generated code often requires refinement.
-3. **Practice iterative development**: Learn to improve code through testing and iteration
+3. **Practice iterative development**: Learn to improve code through testing and iteration.
-4. **Collaborate using GitHub**: Gain experience with version control and pull requests
+4. **Collaborate using GitHub**: Gain experience with version control and pull requests.

 ### Part 1: Initial LLM-Generated Code